cuba-platform/saml-addon/Readme.md

 # 4. Implementation <a name="implementation"></a>

-## Extension of the standard login window in the CUBA.platform application
+## 4.1.
+Extension of the Standard Login Window <a name="extension-login-window"></a>

+To extent the standard login screen:
+1. Open your project in CUBA Studio.
+2. Expand the *Generic UI* in the CUBA project tree.
+3. Right-click *Screens* and go to *New -> Screen*.
+4. Go to the *Legacy Screen Templates* and select *Login window*.
+5. Click *Next -> Finish*.

 Then add a lookup field with list of IdP providers in the screen controller.
 When you choose one of providers SAML request will be initiated.